Distance Fog Post-Process Material

 I’ve added a download link to the effect, you’ll have to tweak the material to get something that fits your own game the best.

-Get Free Access to this and the full Materials Bundle.
+Get Free Access to this fog material and the full Materials Bundle.

 Closing